1. Keep your distance

 2. Keep your hands clean

 Binge wash and chill

-- use hand sanitizer with at least 60% alcohol;
+- Use hand sanitizer with at least 60 per cent alcohol.

 3. Feel sick?
 Stay home

 Even if you feel like you could power through – do not.
 By staying home, you protect others and allow the Yukon to carry on strong.

 If you have any of the following symptoms, you should stay home:

 - shortness of breath

 - loss of sense of taste or smell

 - nausea and vomiting